Nexus Scholars Program

 - Students are expected to participate in research full-time with their mentor during the traditional weekday, daytime hours on the Cornell campus in Ithaca, there is no remote option for the program

-- This should be student participant's primary experience over the course of the program dates and we highly recommend that students do not take classes or pursue other employment opportunities during the program
+- The Nexus Scholars Program should be a student's primary experience over the course of the program dates.
+We highly recommend that students do not take classes or pursue other employment opportunities during the program

-- Students will be awarded $7,000 for their participation
+- Students will be awarded up to $7,000 for their participation

 - In addition, up to $1,000 will be provided for travel to a research meeting after the program is over